FIL-Builders/fil-frame/packages/hardhat/README.md

 # Sample Hardhat Project

 This project demonstrates a basic use case of Hardhat for deploying an NFT contract.
-You can interact with the contract on the frontend and mint NFTs, with their files stored on the Storacha network.
+You can interact with the contract on the frontend and mint NFTs, with their files stored on the Lighthouse network.

 ## Prerequisites